 There's a special program that helps people find the right light bulbs for their families.
-LED and CFL bulbs with the ENERGY STAR label have been properly and will help save energy.
+LED and CFL bulbs with the ENERGY STAR label have been tested to make sure that they work properly and will help save energy.